-On the other hand, people having an ISTP personality type tend to be curious, pragmatic, and confident in their behavior.
+On the other hand, people with an ISTP personality type tend to be curious, pragmatic, and confident in their behavior.
 They are unpredictable and spontaneous but are often quiet, preferring to think and process information internally.

 One of the differences between INTJs and ISTPs is that the INTJ is Reflexive while the ISTP is a Sensor.